Similar to most other careers, pilots must start at the bottom and then slowly work their way up.

 There is no other factor that is more important to a pilot’s career than seniority.

-Seniority determines everything from a pilot’s schedule, the routes they fly, which days off they can take, when they can take a vacation, how much they earn, who gets furloughed, how quickly they can progress to Captain, as well as where a pilot is based, and what aircraft they can fly.
+Seniority determines everything from a pilot’s schedule, the routes they fly, which days off they can take, when they can take a vacation, how much they earn, who gets furloughed, how quickly they can progress to Captain, as well as where a pilot is based, what aircraft they can fly, and how many flights pilots must fly a day.

 A pilot can move up the seniority list as other pilots working for the airline retire.
 An airline pilot must retire at 65 years old.